ADULT THERAPY & ‘ANXIETY & DEPRESSION’

-Michelle Barratt Psychology is a Toowong and Redland Bay / Wynnum – Manly Clinical Psychology Practice, and aims to provide treatment for Couples Therapy in Brisbane at the highest standard.
+Michelle Barratt Psychology is a Toowong and Redland Bay / Wynnum – Manly Clinical Psychology Practice, and aims to provide treatment for Adult Therapy in Brisbane at the highest standard.
 The practice values implementing support and treatment that not only endeavours to support their clients feel safe, heard and understood, but also strives to offer effective treatment that will empower clients to learn new skills to support them in the future.
 If you are unsure about what you are dealing with, please don’t hesitate to contact us to support you through the next step of either working out what to do or how to proceed with an appointment.

 Both men and women suffer a high degree of

 At Michelle Barratt Psychology we endeavour to offer all Men and Women the most effective and efficacious treatment they can; with treatment plans formulated through a comprehensive Clinical Intake to ensure your story is heard and understood.
 Our practices’s environment provides a forum where safety is paramount, and that empathising with the client to ensure they feel heard, with their needs in mind is fundamental to the client feeling trusted and secure.
 If you are in need of support, or would just like to inquire about how to go forward please don’t hesitate to contact us.
 We endeavour to offer a sincere and professional practice to support you in your time of need.

 Women today have it seems so much more pressure and stress to deal with than fifty years ago; woman statistically still manage a large proportion of the domestic duties at home as well as manage their family and a career.
 It is therefore, not uncommon for many woman to report they feel depressed, anxious, fatigued and demotivated.